 How much is the Oxford Zero Emission Zone charge?

 The charge varies depending on your vehicle, but ranges from £2 to £10.
-These are the prices expected for February 2022, but by August 2025, they will double, costing from £4-£20.
+These are the prices for February 2022 until August 2025, after which it will double, costing from £4-£20.

 Will all vehicles pay the same?

-No, depending on the sort of vehicle you drive or, more specifically, their emissions, you will have to pay a different total.
-You should take the time to check what Emission standard your car meets — maybe it’s time to sell your car and go green!
+No, depending on the sort of vehicle you drive or, more specifically, its emissions, you have to pay a different charge.
+You should take the time to check what emission standard your car meets — maybe it’s time to sell your car and go green!